mars1980/ind-study/README.md

 ####NYU ITP Spring 2015
 ---
 ##Schedule + Milestones
 We'll meet 3 more times throughout the course of the semester.
 Once to dicuss project proposals, another to discuss our work in progress, and a final meeting for project presentations.
 I'll be availabe via email and will be commenting on the weekly blog posts.

-1. **Statement of Inquiry** - (2.17) -  Write a blog post outlining what you are interested in exploring for your final project.
-Think about place, methodology, and sociopolitical agendas.
-What are the questions you are interested in addressing?
-How does spatial practice enable you to tackle those questions?
-What's your trajectory?
-What do you want to spend the next 10 weeks exploring?
-2. **Research** - (3.23) - Write a blog post outlining what's been done in your area of inquiry.
-Highlight any projects you are inspired by or data sets you are interested in working with.
-3. **Proposal** - (3.9) - Write a blog post outlining your final project proposal.
-We'll meet this week to discuss each other's proposals.
-Include the following information:
+Dates subject to change

-  1. Description of Work
+1. **Statement of Inquiry** - (2.17)
-  2. Timeline and Production Schedule
-  3. Central question or questions posed by the work
+2. **Research** - (3.23)
+3. **Proposal** - (3.9)
 4. **In Progress Meeting** -

 ##Assignments
 ####Weekly Blogging Assignments